jakobbossek/ecr2/README.md

 ## News

+* December 03, 2018: The ecr module on performance assessment of multi-objective stochastic algorithms is under heavy development.
+There will be a new release on CRAN soon.
+* December 01, 2018: My paper on *Performance Assessment of Multi-Objective Evolutionary Algorithms With the R Package ecr* was accepted at the *Evolutionary Computation Software Systems (EvoSoft)* workshop hosted at the annual *Genetic and Evolutionary Computation Conference* ([GECCO'18](http://gecco-2018.sigevo.org/)).
 * July 16, 2017: I gave a talk on ecr v2.0 on the annual Genetic and Evolutionary Computation Conference ([GECCO'17](http://gecco-2017.sigevo.org/)) in Berlin.
 * July 10, 2017: Release of ecr v2.1.0
 * April 04, 2017: My paper submission to the *Evolutionary Computation Software Systems (EvoSoft)* workshop at this years *Genetic and Evolutionary Computation Conference* ([GECCO'17](http://gecco-2017.sigevo.org/)) was accepted.